 What a Difference the Years Make

-Your choice to delay retirement can also impact the amount of benefits your surviving spouse receives.
-If you start receiving benefits after full retirement age, your spouse should get your full benefit plus delayed retirement credits.
+Your choice to delay retirement can also impact the benefits your surviving spouse receives.
+Your spouse should get your full benefit plus delayed retirement credits if you start receiving benefits after full retirement age.

-Those who qualify for benefits as a divorced or widowed spouse may also want to delay their own benefits but apply for the spousal benefit in the meantime.
-If you are still married, and want to delay retirement, it's possible to suspend benefits at full retirement age.
-This way your spouse can start collecting while you wait and collect more delayed retirement credits.
+Those who qualify for benefits as divorced or widowed spouses might also want to delay their own benefits, but apply for the spousal benefit in the meantime.
 How and when each person collects Social Security should be carefully thought out to maximize benefits.
-There are also some calculators that help.

 Don't Delay Medicare